zeaccepted/MJO-Corrector/readme.md

 # MJO-Corrector

-This repository contains the code used for "".
+This repository contains the code used for "A Physics-Guided AI Post-processor Significantly Extends Madden-Julian Oscillation Prediction Skill".

 ## 📖 Introduction